datahub-project/datahub/docs/faq.md

 The best way to engage is through the [Slack channel](https://datahubspace.slack.com/join/shared_invite/zt-cl60ng6o-6odCh_I~ejZKE~a9GG30PA).
 You’ll get to interact with the developers and the community.
 We are fairly response on Slack and plan to setup proper oncall support during normal business hours (Pacific Time).
 For reproducible technical issues, bugs and code contributions, Github [issues](https://github.com/linkedin/datahub/issues) and [PRs](https://github.com/linkedin/datahub/pulls) are the preferred channel.

 ## What’s the best way to ramp up the product knowledge to properly test and evaluate Datahub?
 [Github](https://github.com/linkedin/datahub) is the best resource.
 We have documented the steps to install and test DataHub thoroughly there.
-There is also copious of document on [overall architecture](https://github.com/linkedin/datahub/tree/master/docs/architecture), [definitions](https://github.com/linkedin/datahub/tree/master/docs/what), and [onboarind guides](https://github.com/linkedin/datahub/tree/master/docs/how).
+There is also copious of document on [overall architecture](https://github.com/linkedin/datahub/tree/master/docs/architecture), [definitions](https://github.com/linkedin/datahub/tree/master/docs/what), and [onboarding guides](https://github.com/linkedin/datahub/tree/master/docs/how).

 The [DataHub Introduction](https://engineering.linkedin.com/blog/2019/data-hub) and [Open Sourcing Datahub](https://engineering.linkedin.com/blog/2020/open-sourcing-datahub--linkedins-metadata-search-and-discovery-p) blog posts are also useful resources for getting a high level understanding of the system.